Leafy Spurge

 • Causes skin irritation in humans.

-Learn to identify Leafy Spurge: use the images presented in this profile page to learn how to identify Leafy Spurge
+Learn to identify leafy spurge: use the images presented on this profile page to learn how to identify leafy spurge

-What to do if you spot it: You can report any Leafy Spurge sighting by clicking here.
+What to do if you spot it: You can report any leafy spurge sighting by visiting our reporting page.

 DO: